Astra theme is one of the most popular and downloadable WordPress themes today. It’s used on over 1 million websites and the number is growing.

 So, you can use other themes instead of Astra.
 It kind of forces you to buy the second or the third, more expensive plans.
 Because you get premium templates and additional pro plugins.

 I think the Astra theme needs new and more convenient pricing plans and also, they should transfer some features from pro to free version.

 So, the Astra theme is a very fast and lightweight WordPress theme.
 Maybe the fastest.
 Has beautiful free pre-made templates.
 Works great with page builders.
 But it lacks customization options.

 The free version must be more customizable and they need to change their pricing plans.
-Because there are other powerful and fast themes that offer more customization options and better pricing.
+Because other powerful and fast themes offer more customization options and better pricing.